oshaughnessy/sierramountainll/_pages/parents.md

 ## Equipment

-What do your kids need to play baseball or softball with SMLL?[^1]
+What do your kids need to play baseball or softball with SMLL?

 * ball glove
 * cleats